‘DAD’S ARMY: THE MOVIE’

 David Croft was reframed from including old WWII footage in the opening titles for the TV series.
 Here, the ‘Dad’s Army’ movie is allowed to include that.
 It also lets us see what the war is like from the Nazis’ point of view as well as Walmington-on-Sea’s with intriguing and amusing comparisons. 😀

 There are also minor differences from TV show into movie.
 For one thing, the bank isn’t called Swallows Bank.
 It’s called Martin’s instead.
-Hodges is also Chief Air Raid Warden already in the film; the Vicar and the Verger are already established and Frazer is the funeral director already unlike in TV.
+Hodges is also Chief Air Raid Warden already in the film; the Vicar and the Verger are already established and Frazer is already the funeral director unlike on TV.

 John Le Mesurier is equally brilliant as Sgt.
 Wilson in the movie.
 He maintains the laid-back, nonchalant attitude that provides a good foil for Mainwaring.
 He also quietly supports Mainwaring within the Home Guard, despite him being politer, posh and not militant as Mainwaring would like. 🙂

 I enjoyed Clive Dunn as Lance Corporal Jones in the film.
 Jonesy is pretty enthusiastic despite being of old age.
 I could hear more of him sharing stories of being in the Sudan and saying ‘they don’t like it up ’em’.
-That moment when he blows up the gas bag on his van with a bayonet was very funny. 😀
+That moment where he blew up the gas bag on his van with a bayonet was very funny. 😀

 Ian Lavender is very good as Pike in the film.
 I don’t think Pike is particularly stand-out in the movie.
 He’s quieter and reserved compared to being in the TV series, especially during a line-up scene.
 It was funny when Pike had to do Walker’s guard duty instead whilst Walker attended to his ‘mother’!